remirror/remirror/docs/5-min-tutorial.md

 ---
 id: 5-min-tutorial
 hide_title: true
-title: 5 Minute Tutorial
+title: 5 Minute tutorial
 ---

-# 5 Minute Tutorial
+# 5 Minute tutorial

 This tutorial walks you through creating a simple React app with Remirror's Social Editor.
 You need to have a recent Node version installed.